LoveCommunity/love.dart/README.md

 # love

-A state management library that is simple for complex app.
+A state management library that is functional, elegant and predictable.

 ![][love_overview_diagram]